coreGreenberet/meraki_scripts/README.md

 ## wifi-qrcode <a name="wifi-qrcode"></a>
 This script will generate QRCodes for configured SSIDs.
-You have to provide at least the organization or network parameter.
+You have to provide at least the organization, but you can filter it also by the network parameter.

 the QRCodes will be places in a subdirectory "img".
 The Filename is {NetworkName}_{SSID}.png.